 There is a daunting amount of different types of coffee that Lifeboost offers.
 You can get anything from dark roasted whole beans, to pumpkin spiced coffee, or decaf.

 The beans usually come in 12 oz bags and can either be shipped as whole beans (our recommendation) or as pre-ground.
 You also have the option of buying a single bag of beans, three bags, or six bags.
-They also even sell Coffee Mugs and nutrient supplements.
+There is the option of getting a subscription so your coffee is automatically delivered to you when you need it.
+Lifeboost also allows regular customers to sign up for a coffee perks program which allows you to earn points which can be exchanged for discount coupons.
+Lifeboost also sell Coffee Mugs, Coffee Makers and Nutrient Supplements.
 Here are some of the main lines of coffee available:

 - Espresso Roast